sdwheeler/seanonit/content/docs/10-platypsv1/04-problem.md

   - Incomplete metadata discovery
   - Incomplete representation of command data (e.g. parameter set metadata)
   - Script-based commands = slow performance

+**platyPS v0.14.2** is the last version of PlatyPS published by Microsoft.
+Microsoft has no plans to support or maintain this version of the module.

 <!-- link references -->
 [01]: images/platypsv1/04-problem.png